-- 8. Any requests to speak received after midday on the last working day before the committee meeting will not be accepted. - 10.
-Before the planning application report is considered in detail, the Committee may agree to defer the application for a site visit or to obtain further information.
+- 8. Any requests to speak received after midday on the last working day before the committee meeting will not be accepted. - 9.
+Members of the public who have registered to speak must sign a declaration of conduct at Planning Committee.
+Members of the public who do not sign the declaration will not be permitted to address the Committee. - 10.
+Before the planning application report is considered in detail, the Committee may agree to defer that the application be deferred for a site visit or to obtain further information.
 In such cases, there will be no public participation on the application until it is reconsidered at a future meeting.
 Persons who have registered to speak on applications that are deferred to a future Planning Committee meeting are not required to register again. - 11.
 The Planning Officer will present the application to the Committee and inform Members of any late representations or updates. - 12.
-Ward Members will then be entitled to speak on the application. - 13.
-The persons who have registered to speak will be introduced by the Chairman in order of Objectors and Supporters, with the applicant always speaking first is the Supporters allotted time.
+Ward Members and any Members of the Committee with a significant prejudicial interest (excluding disclosable pecuniary interest in which case the member must leave the meeting for the duration of the item) will then be entitled to speak on the application.
+After making their presentation Ward Members may, at the discretion of the Chairman, answer questions and sum up their view at the end of the debate.
+They then must return to the public gallery.
+Members of the Committee with a prejudicial interest must leave the room for the debate and vote. - 13.
+The persons who have registered to speak will then be introduced by the Chairman in order of Objectors and Supporters, with the applicant always speaking first is their allotted time.
 Once a speaker has made their statement there will be no further right to address the meeting and at the speaker must return to the public gallery. - 13.
-The Planning Officer will clarify any planning points made by speakers relevant to the application. - 14.
+The Planning Officer will then clarify any planning points made by speakers relevant to the application. - 14.
 The Committee will debate the application and make a decision on the application.
-Should the Committee choose to defer the application for a site visit or further information after the public speaking part of the item has passed, when the application is brought back to Committee, no public speaking will be permitted unless there are significant material changes to the application in the meantime.
+Should the Committee choose to defer the application for a site

+- visit or further information after the public speaking part of the item has passed, when the application is brought back to Committee, no public speaking will be permitted unless there are significant material changes to the application in the meantime.
 This will be at the discretion of the Chairman. - 15.
 Members of the public, Ward Members and Committee Members may not show plans, drawings, video clips, photographs or circulate written material. - 16.
 The Chairman of the meeting may: - (a) vary the order of representation if he/she considers that it is convenient and conducive to the despatch of the business and will not cause prejudice to the parties concerned, or - (b) remove any person from the meeting if they behave in a disorderly manner.